ibell/coolprop/Web/Fluids/IsoButane.rst

 ********************
-R744
+IsoButane
 ********************

 Equation of State Reference
 ===========================
-"A New Equation of State for Carbon Dioxide Covering the Fluid Region from the Triple Point Temperature to 1100 K at Pressures up to 800 MPa", R. Span and W. Wagner, J. Phys.
+Buecker, D. and Wagner, W. "Reference Equations of State for the Thermodynamic Properties of Fluid Phase n-Butane and Isobutane," J. Phys.
 Chem.
 Ref.
-Data, v.
-25, 1996
+Data, Vol. 35, No. 2, 2006, 929-1019.

 Transport Properties Information
 ================================
-"The Transport Properties of Carbon Dioxide", V. Vesovic and W.A.
-Wakeham and G.A.
-Olchowy and J.V.
-Sengers and J.T.R.
-Watson and J. MillatJ.
-Phys.
-Chem.
-Ref.
-Data, v.
-19, 1990
+Using ECS in fully predictive mode

 Fluid Data